vuejs/core/.github/contributing.md

 nr build runtime --all
 ```

 Note that `nr build` uses `rollup-plugin-esbuild` for transpiling typescript and **does not perform type checking**.
 To run type check on the entire codebase, run `nr check`.
+Type checks are also automatically run on each commit.

 #### Build Formats